 Car accidents are the No.1 killer of U.S. teens; 16 and 17-year-olds are three times more likely to die in a crash than drivers ages 20 and over and two times more likely than drivers aged 18 to 19.
 States adopting stricter laws for new drivers- curfews, no passengers, permits- helped decrease teen fatalities between the 70s and 90s.
 Unfortunately, in recent years deaths are on the rise again for a variety of reasons including distracted driving, drowsy driving and the usual suspects like speeding and improper seat belt use.

 Schools, safety organizations and parents alike continuously work to preach to new drivers about these risks.
 Unfortunately, not all ears are always open.
-However, with the help of the Birmingham car accident attorneys at The Mitchell Law Firm, LLC (Alabamians are also 2x more likely to die in a car accident than the average American), we’ve compiled a few different ways to educate teen drivers on safe habits in a more effective manner.
+However, with the help of a car accident attorney, we’ve compiled a few different ways to educate teen drivers on safe habits in a more effective manner.